mCRL2org/mCRL2/examples/academic/non-atomic_registers/Readme.md

 This directory contains models of multi-writer multi-reader safe, regular and atomic registers and their applications in the verification of several mutual exclusion algorithms.
 These models are described in *Just Verification of Mutual Exclusion Algorithms* by Rob van Glabbeek, Bas Luttik and Myrthe Spronck (2025), and extend models previously described in *Process-Algebraic Models of Multi-Writer Multi-Reader Non-Atomic Registers* by Myrthe Spronck and Bas Luttik (2023).
 The previous versions of these models can be found in commit 972629b.

+Results reported in the 2025 paper were obtained using mCRL2 version 202407.1.700c1fb726M (Release).

 In the folder *properties*, the following properties are given as modal mu-calculus formulae:
 * Absence of deadlocks from the LTS (no_dead.mcf)